Analyzing Wrap-Up Effects through an Information-Theoretic Lens: Introduction

 One behavior revealed by such studies is the tendency for humans to spend more time\footnote{Longer reading times in self-paced reading studies and longer fixation times in eye-tracking studies.} on the last word of a sentence or clause.
 While the existence of such \defn{wrap-up effects} is well-known \cite{Just1982ParadigmsAP,hill2000,rayner2000,CAMBLIN2007103}, the cognitive processes giving rise to them are still not fully understood.
 This is likely (at least in part) due to the dearth of analyses targeting naturalistic sentence-final reading behavior.
 First, most studies of online processing omit data from these words to explicitly control for the confounding factors wrap-up effects introduce \citep[e.g.,][]{smith2013-log-reading-time,goodkind-bicknell:2018predictive}.
 Second, the few studies on wrap-up effects rely on small datasets, none of which analyze naturalistic text \cite{Just1980ATO,rayner2000,kuperberg2011}.
 This work addresses this gap, using several large corpora of reading time data.
 Specifically, we study whether information-theoretic concepts (such as surprisal) provide insights into the cognitive processes that occur at a sentence's boundary.
 Notedly, information-theoretic approaches have been proven effective for analyzing sentence-medial reading time behavior.\looseness=-1

 We follow the long line of work that has connected information-theoretic measures and psychometric data \citep[, \emph{inter alia}]{frank2015erp,goodkind-bicknell:2018predictive,wilcox2020,meister+al.emnlp21a}, employing similar methods to build models of sentence- and clause-final RTs.
-Using surprisal estimates from state-of-the-art language models, we search for a link between wrap-up effects and the information content within a sentence.\ryan{We've now used two terms ``quantifiable information'' and ``information content'' which may actual confuse certain readers.
-I would just use surprisal throughout in this paper.clara{took out 'quantifiable information' but I like `` information content'' here}} We find that the distribution of surprisals of prior context is often predictive of sentence- and clause-final reading times (RTs), while not adding significant predictive power to models of sentence-medial RTs.
+Using surprisal estimates from state-of-the-art language models, we search for a link between wrap-up effects and the information content within a sentence.
+We find that the distribution of surprisals of prior context is often predictive of sentence- and clause-final reading times (RTs), while not adding significant predictive power to models of sentence-medial RTs.
 This result suggests that the nature of cognitive processes involved during the reading of these boundary words may indeed be different than those at other positions.
-Such findings lend support to several prior hypotheses regarding which processes may underlie wrap-up effects (e.g., the resolution of prior ambiguities), while providing evidence against other speculations (e.g., that the time spent at sentence boundaries can be quantified with a constant factor, independent of the processing difficulty of the text itself).\looseness=-1
+Such findings lend support to several prior hypotheses regarding which processes may underlie wrap-up effects (e.g., the resolution of prior ambiguities) while providing evidence against other speculations (e.g., that the time spent at sentence boundaries can be quantified with a constant factor, independent of the processing difficulty of the text itself).\looseness=-1